numpy/numpy/doc/source/reference/distutils.rst

 build phase of setup, if a template file named <somefile>.src is encountered, a new file named <somefile> is constructed from the template and placed in the build directory to be used instead.
 Two forms of template conversion are supported.
-The first form occurs for..
+The first form occurs for files named <file>.ext.src where ext is a recognized Fortran extension (f, f90, f95, f77, for, ftn, pyf).
+The second form is used for all other cases.
 Read more `here`_.

 .. _here: http://www.numpy.org/devdocs/reference/distutils_guide.html#template-files